Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ### Instruction:

-1) Choose a city where you want to open a cafe (On hover, that city will light up on the map!)
+1) Choose a city where you want to open a cafe (on hover, that city will light up on the map!)

 2) Turn on the light and set the music of your choice